TarekElsherif/iot_test/README.md

 # iot_test
-A web application for experimenting Internet of Things for my Bachelor Project.
+A web application for experimenting Internet of Things for our Bachelor Project for Home Automation.